 The country is also renowned for being a multiracial society that is as diverse as it is cohesive.
 Its citizens originate from diverse racial backgrounds, giving it the capacity to offer workforce solutions requiring multilingual and multicultural sensitivities.
 The people are one of Singapore’s richest resource.

 Best place in the world to do businessTop institutions monitoring economic and business activity worldwide agree on Singapore’s attractiveness as a business destination.
-The country has been ranked #1 by the World Bank as the World’s Easiest Place to Do Business, for seven consecutive years to date.
-It is ranked second by the World Economic Forum in its 2011-2012 Global Competitiveness Index, and was Asia’s leading city in the PwC 2012 Cities of Opportunity Study.
-According to Gallup’s 2010 Potential Net Migration Index, Singapore was the global leader as the Most Desirable Immigration Destination.
+The country has been ranked #2 by the World Bank as the World’s Easiest Place to Do Business in its 2018 report.
+It is ranked third by the World Economic Forum in its 2017-2018 Global Competitiveness Index, and was Asia’s leading city in the PwC 2016 Cities of Opportunity Study.

-Entry Options for Foreign CompaniesForeign companies interested in establishing a presence in Singapore have several straightforward options as summarized below.
+Entry Options for Foreign CompaniesForeign companies looking to establish their presence in Singapore have several options that they could consider, as discussed below.

-Branch OfficeA foreign company may wish to set up a branch in order to legally commence its business activities in Singapore.
-A branch, although a registered legal entity, is treated as an extension of the foreign company, and therefore, its liabilities extend to the foreign company and its income is not eligible for tax exemptions and incentives, which may otherwise be available to tax resident companies in Singapore.
-A complete guide to setting up a branch office is found in the Singapore Branch Office Registration guide.
+Branch OfficeA foreign company may wish to set up a branch office in order to legally commence its business activities in Singapore.
+Although a branch office is a registered legal entity, it is treated as an extension of the foreign company, and therefore, its liabilities extend to the foreign company and its income is not eligible for tax exemptions and incentives, which may otherwise be available to tax resident companies in Singapore.
+Find out more about setting up a branch office in the Singapore Branch Office Registration guide.

 Singapore continues to attract record investment commitments despite the challenging global economic environment.
-The country’s extensive network of double tax treaties, strategic location within the centre of all major growing markets, together with its economic and political stability, its renowned legal system, its extensive connectivity and talent resources, its innovative business environment, and the immense opportunities for business growth within the Southeast Asian region, are just a few factors that drives Singapore’s success as a preeminent business centre of the modern global economy.
+The country’s extensive network of double tax treaties, strategic location within the centre of all developing markets, together with its economic and political stability, renowned legal system, extensive connectivity and talent resources, innovative business environment, and immense opportunities for business growth within the Southeast Asian region, are just a few factors that drives Singapore’s success as a preeminent business centre of the modern global economy.